Coastliner 700: History

-A new service, route 11, also commenced on 6th April between Worthing and Littlehampton.

 Vehicles

-The route is operated with a peak vehicle requirement of 47 buses from three Stagecoach depots, Worthing, Chichester and Portsmouth.
+The route is operated with a peak vehicle requirement of 51 buses from three Stagecoach depots in Worthing, Chichester and Portsmouth.
 Since 2023, the route is operated using branded Alexander Dennis Enviro400 MMCs, 30 of which were delivered in 2018 to run on the service between Littlehampton and Brighton due to Brighton's low-emission zone, and 22 more featuring a revised Coastliner livery scheme being delivered in June 2023.

-Previously, the route was operated by Alexander Dennis Enviro400 and Alexander Dennis Enviro300 vehicles, which were delivered between 2010 and 2014.
+Previously, the route was operated by Dennis Trident 2, Alexander Dennis Enviro400 (Note: Some of these vehicles were built on the Scania N230UD chassis, whilst others were built on the Alexander Dennis Enviro40D chassis.) and Alexander Dennis Enviro300 vehicles delivered between 2006 and 2014.